Menu

 When Should I Replace My Car Battery?

-With the shortened battery life, it’s important to stay aware of signs your battery is suffering or ready to be replaced.
+With the shortened battery life, it’s important to stay aware of signs that your battery is suffering or ready to be replaced.
 The obvious sign that a battery has died is the inability to start your car.
 However, there are a few other signs that can occur before it gets to that point.
 For example, you may hear cracking or clicking sounds, or your vehicle may be slow to start.
 However, it’s common for batteries to die in Florida without prior warning.
-Your car can start on your way to the grocery store but easily fail to start on your way home.
+Your car can start on your way to the grocery store, but easily fail to start on your way home.

 Visit City Auto Repair For a Car Battery Check